Welland Community Orchard

 All are welcome to explore this unique public treasure!

 Located just off the Galloping Goose at 1215 Stancil Lane, the orchard is easily accessed by cyclists.
-There are two bus routes that drop you within walking distance and a small parking lot.
+There are two bus routes that drop you within walking distance.
+There is also a small parking lot at the end of Stancil Lane.

 Rowen pruning at Welland Orchard